Preventing Perinatal Transmission of HIV After Birth

 HIV testing is recommended for all babies born to women with HIV at 14 to 21 days of life, at 1 to 2 months, and again at 4 to 6 months.
 Additional testing at birth and other time points is recommended for babies at higher risk of perinatal transmission of HIV.
 The HIV test (called a virologic test) looks for HIV in the blood.

-If testing shows that a baby has HIV, the baby receives antiretroviral therapy (ART).
-ART is the daily use of a combination of HIV medicines to treat HIV infection.
-ART helps people with HIV live longer, healthier lives.
+If testing shows that a baby has HIV, the baby receives ART.
+ART helps people with HIV live long, healthy lives.

 What other steps protect babies from HIV?